-As mentioned in the sections above, the 3G interfaces can support more than the typical 10-bit 4:2:2 Y,Cb,Cr video.
+As mentioned above, the 3G interfaces can support more than the typical 10-bit 4:2:2 Y,Cb,Cr video.
 The new image formats are designed for production, post-production, high quality distribution and contribution quality applications.
 They increase frame rates, bit depths, and sampling structure resolutions: